-Every June, my wife and I attend plays at the Oregon Shakespeare Festival in Ashland, Oregon.
-A few years ago, we took the special backstage tour, in which we learned all kinds of nifty secrets worthy of a Dan Brown novel.
+Every summer, I attend plays at the Oregon Shakespeare Festival in Ashland, Oregon.
+A few years ago, I took the special backstage tour, which revealed all kinds of nifty secrets worthy of a Dan Brown novel.

 This section takes a brief look at PowerPoint's Backstage View feature, which provides access to document management features previously found on the File menu.
-When you click the File tab in the top-left corner of the PowerPoint window, PowerPoint switches to Backstage View, as shown in Figure 1-3.
+When you click the File tab in the top-left corner of the PowerPoint window, PowerPoint switches to Backstage View, as shown in Figure 1-4.